darrenterhune/spec_guardian/README.md

 ## License

 PrivateGem is proprietary software.
-Usage requires a paid subscription.
+It is not open to public yet.
 See LICENSE.txt for terms.
 Unauthorized use is prohibited.